sergeych/mp_stools/README.md

 the [Java 11 String.format() notation](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/util/Formatter.html#syntax)
 as much as possible here too.

-To format a time object it is possible to use:
+To format a time object, it is possible to use:

 - multiplatform (recommended!) `kotlinx.datetime` classes: `Instant` and `LocalDateTime`.
 - on JS platoform also javascript `Date` class instances are also ok
 - on JVM platofm you can also use `java.time` classes: `java.time.Instant`, java.time.LocalDateTime` and `
   java.time.ZonedDateTime` as well.
-Zoned date time will be converted to system default time zone (e.g. its time zone information will be lost).
+Zoned date time will be converted to the system's default time zone (e.g., its time zone information will be lost).

 Supported are all standard format specifiers.